Architecture¶

 ModeEngine¶

-benchmark/configs/failure_modes.yaml-- 48-check inventory (41 active, 7 proposed) across five dimensions: A (safety), B (compliance), C (communication quality), D (caregiver coordination), F (boundary integrity).benchmark/configs/scorer_routing.yaml-- per-check dispatch config specifying route type, unit of analysis, deterministic precheck lexicon, repetition count, and LLM/corpus requirements.
+checks/<ID>.yaml-- one flat file per check: definition, routing, and judge prompt (53 checks) across five dimensions: A (safety), B (compliance), C (communication quality), D (caregiver coordination), F (boundary integrity).routing:block per check file -- per-check dispatch config specifying route type, unit of analysis, deterministic precheck lexicon, repetition count, and LLM/corpus requirements.scripts/run_scan.pyscan profiles -- small CLI policies (smoke,dev,full,publish) that filter checks and apply repetition/adaptive-verifier overrides before scoring starts.

 For each check the engine: